Living in Mexico city long-term wasn’t in my plans.

 Mexico remains one of my favourite countries on earth and this guide is aimed at digital nomads who are looking to stay in the capital for the long term.
 By the end of the article, I hope to give you a better insight into what life is like in CMDX, how and where to lay your sombrero and offer advice on whether this is the destination for you (or not).

 Getting a visa to live in Mexico City is pretty simple for most nationalities.
 In fact, 70 countries can get into Mexico without needing to obtain a visa.
 However, they do need a tourist card called the Forma Migratoria Múltiple (FMM).

 The beauty of the FMM card is that it only costs $575 MXN ($35 USD) and allows you to live in Mexico for up to 180 days (6 months!)
 After the 6-month time period is up, you’ll have to leave Mexico and get a new card before you can re-enter.
 You can apply for it online and once approved you simply print it out and carry the card with you.
 It should be completed within 30 days of your travel date.

 Let me tell you something from someone who has been wandering around for a long time, as an expat and a traveller, this is a damn good deal.
-I don’t want to have egg on my face and call it unprecedented, as I could be wrong – but for what I know, 6 months on-entry is an incredibly kind offer from the Mexican government for tourists fortunate enough to be on this list.
+I don’t want to have egg on my face and call it unprecedented, as I could be wrong – but from what I know, 6 months on entry is an incredibly kind offer from the Mexican government for tourists fortunate enough to be on this list.